meguna/mff/README.md

 * add image component to form
 * successfully set up image upload field in form + working POST endpoint

+#### Do Next
+* add image table to database
+* update create-recipe main form to include images
+* update main createrecipe API endpoint to upload image paths to database
+* load images in RecipeInfo

 #### Notes
 * starting to wish I could use `assert()` in node/react like we did in C/C++. must be a good sign. will add testing suite when this project starts to get